picklednewtons/OMGNetstatic/content/omgpool.md

 ---
 date: 2020-09-09T00:00:00+00:00
 lastmod: 2020-09-09T00:00:00+00:00
-title: "omgpool goodies"
+title: "omgpool"
-authors: ['unlimitedcake']
+authors: ['picklednewtons']
 tags:
   - community
   - education
 toc: false
 ---

 Our friends over at omgpool have suggested some new resources for the site (thanks UnlimitedCake).
-I will copy these to the main `Network' page too.

 ## Staking resources